adelphi-ed-tech/au-courses/courses/install-picroft.md

 **fixing respeaker mic**

-I fixed the respeaker issues with the same procedure, excpet with different settings in the file `/etc/mycroft/mycroft.conf`.
+I fixed the respeaker issues with the same procedure, except with different settings in the file `/etc/mycroft/mycroft.conf`.
 Make the file match this:

 ~~~~~~~~~~~~~~~~~~~{.json}